 Are you fascinated by the question, Why?
 Why do we call some beliefs certain and others probable?
-Why are certain practices right or wrong, and how do we decide?
+Why are some thoughts logical and others illogical?
+Is that the same as true and false?

-If you are drawn to questions of logic, metaphysics, ethics, and epistemology, a degree in philosophy may be perfect for you.
+If you are drawn to questions of logic, metaphysics, ethics, and epistemology, a major or minor in philosophy may be perfect for you.

 Graduates from the philosophy program are well equipped to enter law school or graduate schools in many fields.